50 Dalton Street,

 The Cheri complex remained in operation for about 40 years; few movie theaters in Boston have had such a lengthy life span other than the old movie palaces such as the Saxon, Savoy, etc. that have been converted to other uses.
-The first auditorium opened in February, 1966 with Marlon Brando in “The Chase”.
+The first auditorium (with 800-seats) opened on February 16, 1966 with Marlon Brando in “The Chase”.
 The second auditorium opened in November, 1966 with Jack Lemmon in “The Fortune Cookie”.
 The third screen (i.e., the smaller auditorium on the upper level with the separate paybox) opened in July 1967 with Walter Matthau in “A Guide to the Married Man”.

 The Cheri hosted a number of roadshows during the late-1960’s, including “Funny Girl” and “Oliver!”.
 When “Funny Lady” premiered there in an exclusive run in 1975, one screen showed the film on a reserved seat basis and another on a general admission basis.

 The larger of the two lower level auditoriums was twinned in 1989.
 Following the closings of the Charles, Cinema 57 and Paris in the early-1990’s, the Cheri and Nickelodeon became the top theaters in the city for major Hollywood first run releases (essentially by default; the only other theater in Boston was the widely disliked Copley Place).

 Attendance at the Cheri declined sharply after the opening of the nearby AMC Fenway in the late-1990’s and after a brief tenure as a discount house the Cheri closed in 2001 and is now a bowling alley and nightclub.